K-Nesbitt/Instagram_NLP/README.md

 # Instagram NLP

-Goal: The goal of this project is to discover the relationship between the caption and the number of likes on a picture from Instagram
+**Goal**: The goal of this project is to discover the relationship between the caption and the number of likes on a picture from Instagram

-Data Collection: I collected my data by scraping Instagram profiles and recorded the following information:
+**Data Collection**: I collected my data by scraping Instagram profiles and recorded the following information:
           - number of posts
           - number of followers
           - number of likes for pictures only
           - the caption of the photo

-Issues: Some issues I encountered were getting the number of likes when it was not displayed as " Liked by users_friend and 30 others".
+**Issues**: Some issues I encountered were getting the number of likes when it was not displayed as " Liked by users_friend and 30 others".
 If the post said "_ likes" then it was a button and I defaulted to say the number of likes was equal to 5.
 According to Instagram myth, if a frequent user likes your photo, no matter how few others liked it, then the post would still read "Liked by frequent_friend and _ others" and the _ others could be as small as 1.
 Therefore I assumed there would be a low number of posts that were not liked by a frequent friend of that user.